Table of Contents

 - People respond to text messages within 90 seconds.

-In short, the advantage of texting is that you can build strong, reliable connections to your subscribers, all with relatively little effort and investment of time.
+In short, the advantage of mass texting is that you can build strong, reliable connections to your subscribers, all with relatively little effort and investment of time.

 Promote Your SMS Number and Keyword on Social Media